KUTlime/PowerShell-Open-Here-Module/README.md

 ```

 # Notes
-Microsoft Terminal doesn't responds to RunAs request from the context menu.
+Windows Terminal doesn't responds to RunAs request from the context menu.
 This problem is under investigation.

 # FAQ
 ### Are there any plans to extend the functionality of this module?